 A few years back, Maersk Line CEO Soren Skou had revealed that bills of lading are rarely accurate with 12% of their container industry invoices showing errors.
 Translated into dollars this is a loss in millions for the logistics giant.
 Smaller companies during freight audits can see errors in freight bills up to a staggering 25%.

-If you find your company is spending too much time with freight billing issues and you’re considering this as a complicated process then it may be time to change the system.
+If you find your company is spending too much time with freight billing issues then it may be time to change the system.